 According to an Experian report, 95% of U.S. organizations say that they use data to power business opportunities, and another 84 percent believe data is an integral part of forming a business strategy.

-With an exponentially growing volume of data, it may seem decision makers are well off and should prepare to reap generous benefits from their multiplying assets.
+The increasing role of IoT in digital transformation and exponentially growing volume of data, it may seem decision-makers are well off and should prepare to reap generous benefits from their multiplying assets.
 However, more is not always better.
 Dealing with large amounts of data can be overwhelming and result in “drowning” if the companies don’t solve particular challenges before stepping into a data-driven era.

 Challenges in Working with Big Data

 Cleaning your data is the first barrier to break before you start thinking of what to do with your data.
 In fact, the same optimistic report by Experian points out that fewer than half (44%) of decision-makers trust their data, and C-level executives, in general, are skeptical, believing that 33% of their data is inaccurate.
 Even though the reasons of “dirty” data vary – inconsistency, incompleteness, human errors – cleansing the raw data is step zero for companies that truly rely on their assets and feel confident backing up their decisions with the terabytes of data.

 Deriving insights from the streams of data, and most importantly, understanding how to extract meaningful dependencies and finding patterns in the data is another challenge.
 At the end of the day, it’s the insights and relevant correlations that allow companies to solve business problems, drive sales, cut costs and find new revenue streams.
 Otherwise, businesses may end up with perfectly structured graphics that have the same value as the charts on how per capita consumption of mozzarella cheese correlates with awarded civil engineering doctorates, or the number of people drowned by falling into the pool relates to the films Nicolas Cage appears in.